 XRP is surging as its court case with the SEC nears an end – Photo: The Simpsons

-Bullish ripple investors are now hoping that another one of its forecasts could come true.
-The animated series seemingly predicted that the XRP cryptocurrency would surpass $589.
+Bullish XRP traders are now hoping that another one of its apparent forecasts could come true.
+A widely circulated chalkboard gag, attributed to the series but not featured in any official episode, seemingly predicted that the XRP cryptocurrency would surpass $589.

-With the US Securities and Exchange Commission (SEC) vs Ripple court case looking like it could soon come to an end, there has been a breakout for XRP and some very optimistic investors are hoping it could hit this level.
+With Trump back in the White House, there’s been a breakout for XRP and some very optimistic traders are hoping it could hit this level.

 Did The Simpsons make an XRP price prediction?

-A viral image from Frinkcoin, an episode that aired in February 2020, appears to make a bullish prediction for the ripple cryptocurrency.
-The intro shot shows Bart writing on the chalkboard: “XRP to hit $589+ by EOY”.
+A viral image from ‘Frinkcoin’ – an episode of The Simpsons that aired in February 2020 – appears to make a bullish prediction for the ripple cryptocurrency.
+The intro shot shows Bart writing on the chalkboard: ‘XRP to hit $589+ by EOY’.
+However, this has been debunked as a clever fabrication, as the prediction never actually appeared in any episode of the series.

 Long position overnight fee -0.0616%